Itineraries: A 3-Day Weekend Getaway in Philadelphia

 My hotel recommendations: I loved staying at the renovated Courtyard Philadelphia Downtown overlooking city hall and the Warwick Hotel at Rittenhouse Square.
 They were both in optimal locations with gorgeous surroundings.
 Like other hotels, early check-in is hit or miss, but you can have the front desk hold your bag for free.

-1:30 PM: Have lunch at Reading Terminal Market
+1:30 PM: Have a Quintessential Philly lunch at Reading Terminal Market

 Open during daytime hours (now extended until 6pm), Reading Terminal Market is the perfect lunch spot to refuel before a day of exploring.
 A national historic landmark building, the market has existed since the 1800's and offers delectable sweet, savory, and filling tastes for any palate.
 Be sure to bring cash as a backup; some merchants don't accept credit cards.